jcoreNL/spring-4.3-exam-notes/README.md

 Create, Read (Retrieve), Update, Delete (Destroy)

 ### Is REST secure?
 What can you do to secure it?
+REST is not a specific web service but a design concept (architecture) for managing state information.
+Therefore, REST by itself does not provide any form of security.
+To secure a REST service, several security protocols (such as OAuth 2.0 and TLS) are available.
+On an applicational level, Spring Security can be considered.

 ### Where do you need `@EnableWebMVC`?

 ### Name some common http response codes.
 When do you need `@ResponseStatus`?

 ### Does REST work with transport layer security (TLS)?
+Yes.
+Transport Layer Security can encrypt the communication to a RESTful Webservice and authenticate the server to a client.

 ### Do you need Spring MVC in your classpath?
+Yes.
+Spring MVC is the core component for REST support.

 ## Spring Boot